romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 ###2.4.
 In the first few cycles Team Velocity is yet unknown

 When planning a cycle *(sprint)*, the team will pick user stories from the top of the backlog until they consider it is enough work for the cycle.
-Then, during the cycle review you will discover whether all user stories were completed as expected or if there were some changes (e.g. the team was not able to complete all the user stories, or by constrast, all stories were completed early and some more were added to the cycle).
+Then, during the cycle review you will discover whether all user stories were completed as expected or if there were some changes (e.g. the team was not able to complete all user stories, or by constrast, all stories were completed early and some more were added to the cycle).

 As you will see, in the first few cycles there are usually some differences when comparing what the team planned to achieve and what it did actually achieve.
 However, this error tends to become smaller over time, achieving a similar pace, measured in number of story-points completed per cycle.
 This metric is what we usually know as Team Velocity.

-It is important to mention that having a fair [Definition of Done](https://www.scrumalliance.org/community/articles/2008/september/what-is-definition-of-done-\(dod\)) is key to avoid misunderstandings, although it is beyond the scope of this article.
+It is worth highlighting the importance of minimizing changes related to team members (such as replacing some or changing their dedication).
+Any change of this sort will have a significant impact on velocity, which would undermine our capacity to forecast release dates.

 ###2.5 After a few cycles you will be able to estimate release dates, based on Team Velocity

-So, once a few cycles *(sprints)* have passed you will realize that, if story-point estimates are kept consistent, the team usually achieves a similar number of story points per cycle (Team Velocity).
+So, once a few cycles *(sprints)* have passed, you will realize that if the team and its story-point estimates have remained consistent, the number of story points being completed per cycle (Team Velocity) is similar.

-Since you have been doing your job of keeping the backlog updated, prioritized and estimated in story points by the development team, you will able to forecast when a particular story will be finished.
+Since you have been doing your job of keeping the backlog updated, prioritized and estimated in story points, now you will able to forecast when will a particular story be finished.

 <em>An **example** will make it clearer:</em>